 ENFJs in relationships will be loyal and put full effort into the relationship.
-One of the enfj signs of attraction is that when they say they will do anything for you, they likely are not exaggerating.
-They will share in your dreams with you and help you to achieve them.
+One of the ENFJ signs of attraction is that when they say they will do anything for you, they likely are not exaggerating.
+They will share your dreams with you and help you to achieve them.

 In terms of the physical aspects of your relationship, the ENFJ lover will be eager to please and will want to make you happy sexually.
 While they value stability and routine, they will sacrifice their desire for predictability and routine to make you happy.

 You can also expect ENJFs in relationships to be energetic and gregarious.
 They will enjoy social outings, and the relationship will be full of humor.

 Despite the positives of dating an ENFJ partner, you may encounter some challenges in ENFJ relationship matches.